SalomePx/dino_pytorch/README.md

 # DINO_Pytorch

-This repository provides a PyTorch implementation of the DINO (Self-Distillation with No Labels) framework for self-supervised learning on images, using Vision Transformers (ViT) and PyTorch Lightning.
+This repository provides a structured PyTorch (2.7.0) implementation of the DINO (Self-Distillation with No Labels) framework for self-supervised learning on images.
+It uses Vision Transformers (ViT) and PyTorch Lightning modules for scalability and modularity.

 ## Project Structure